-1.2.
+1.3.
 Termination for Funding Reasons

-BFWDC may unilaterally terminate this Agreement in the event that funding from federal, state, or other sources becomes no longer available to BFWDC or is not allocated for the purpose of meeting the BFWDC's obligation hereunder.
+BFWDC may unilaterally and immediately terminate this Agreement in the event that funding from federal, state, or other sources becomes no longer available to BFWDC or is not allocated for the purpose of meeting the BFWDC's obligations hereunder.
 In the event funding is limited in any way, this Agreement is subject to re-negotiation under any new funding limitations and conditions.
-Such action is effective upon receipt of written notification by the Subrecipient.
+Termination under this paragraph shall be effective upon the date specified in the written notice of termination by the BFWDC to the Subrecipient.
+After the effective date, no charges incurred under this Agreement shall be allowed.